-The development of the Rockall haddock fishery is documented in the 2001 Working Group Report (ICES-WGNSDS, 2001) and in the Report of the ICES Group meeting on Rockall haddock convened in January 2001 (ICES, WGNSDS, 2002).
-The latter meeting was set up to respond to a NEAFC request for information on the Rockall haddock fishery.
+The development of the Rockall haddock fishery is documented in the 2001 Working Group Rneport (ICES-WGNSDS, 2001) and in the Report of the ICES Group meeting on Rockall haddock convened in January 2001 (ICES, WGNSDS, 2002).
+That meeting was set up to respond to a NEAFC request for information on the Rockall haddock fishery.
 NEAFC agreed to consider regulation of the international fishery in 2001.

 The Rockall haddock fishery changed markedly in 1999 when a revision of the EU EEZ placed the southwestern part of the Rockall plateau in international waters.
-This opened opportunities for other nations, notably Russia, to exploit the fishery in this area.
+This has opened opportunities for other nations, notably Russia, to exploit the fishery in this area.
 The table of official statistics includes Russian catches from the Rockall area.

 The Russian fleet started fishing operations in international waters at Rockall in May- October 1999.
 The Russian haddock fishery uses bottom trawls with cod-end mesh size of 40-100 mm (mainly 40-70 mm) and retains haddock of all length classes in the catch.
 This fishery targets concentrations of haddock mainly during the spring and the beginning of summer.
 Russian catches increased from 458 t in 1999 to 2154 t in 2000.
 In 2001, they were markedly reduced to 630 t due to the introduction of a closed area and low density of fish concentrations.
-Russian catches increased again in 2002-2004 from 1630 to 5844 t.
+Russian catches increased again in 2002- 2004 from 1630 to 5844 t.
 In 2005-2007, they decreased from 4708 t to 1282 t, and are estimated to be 1669 t in 2008.
+Information on the Russian fishery and biological investigations from commercial vessels fishing in Rockall are presented in working documents to WGCSE 2005-2017 (for details see WGCSE reports).

 Prior to 1999, the UK and Ireland fisheries had been principally summer fisheries but in more recent years the Scottish and Irish fishery was conducted throughout the year with the peak in April-May.
 This shift in the fishery appears to have followed the discovery of concentrations of haddock in deeper water to the west of Rockall, at depths between 200 and 400 m.
 High catch rates attracted effort into the area.
-However, catch rates in 2000 were reported to be poor in deeper water areas.
+However, catch rates in 2000 were reported to be poor in deeper water.
 Anecdotal evidence suggests that increased discarding has been associated with the deeper-water fishery compared to the traditional fishery at northern Rockall.
 In 2004-2007, a considerable proportion of EU landings were taken in the international waters.
 Historical fishing patterns of the Scottish fleet at Rockall are presented by Newton et al. (2004).